btowers/btowers/README.md

 ### Hello World 👋
-I am a fullstack software engineer from bangladesh
+I am a fullstack developer from Argentina

 - 🔭  Working on multiple frontend and backend project using react and nodejs
 - 🌱  Learning design patterns in depth

 ## Connect with me